chantastic/sites/chan.dev/src/food/sandiego.md

 ## [Tribute Pizza](https://www.tributepizza.com)

 I love the Costo Combo.
 It's non-ironically one of my favirote pizzas.
-Hit me with an artisinal, wood-fired, classic combo tribute, in an abandoned postal service building and I'm so in I can't even see my way out.
+Hit me with an artisinal, wood-fired, classic combo tribute — in an abandoned postal service building and I'm so in I can't find my way out.

 Everything about this place is perfect.